Transitions Abroad Home. Transitions Abroad Home.

 Man washing himself along the river Ganges in Varanasi.

 Perhaps there is another lesson to be found here, though, in this impermanence without romance, in the candidness of human perishing.
-Here on the banks of the same gray Ganges, the ash from the burning dead settles on my jacket and on the bare brown shoulders and shorn heads of the Brahmins.
+Here on the banks of the same gray Ganges, the ash from the burning dead settles on my jacket and the Brahmins' bare brown shoulders and shorn heads.
 Ash settles in the hair of the indifferent boys talking on mobile phones, drifts over the kettles and the tiny earthenware cups of the chai vendors, and up into the air above the city.
 The air is alive already this day with a hundred paper kites, their orange and red and blue paper rustling as they dive and swoop and dip above the boxy rooftops.

-Below, in the narrow streets, the dead are borne on bamboo litters in shrouds of gold and white fabric, and draped in garlands of marigolds.
-The processions with the dead pass by and the living move aside, and when the dead have passed, the living go on living—buying fruit or cigarettes, pursuing tourists, and doing wash.
+Below, in the narrow streets, the dead are borne on bamboo litters in shrouds of gold and white fabric and draped in garlands of marigolds.
+The processions with the dead pass by, and the living move aside.
+When the dead have passed, the living goes on living — buying fruit or cigarettes, pursuing tourists, and doing the wash.

-And no one, I realize again looking around me, no one is looking to escape or deny death here, because death in this place is never far away.
-There on the ghats with the smell of burning filling my head I close my eyes and feel the sense of life swelling within me to unbearable fullness.
+And no one, I realize again, looking around me, no one is looking to escape or deny death here because death in this place is never far away.
+On the ghats, with the smell of burning filling my head, I close my eyes and feel the sense of life swelling within me to unbearable fullness.

 In the middle of that imperfect and temporal temporary life, lived like all others in a war between futility and beauty, I open my eyes and through the tears see the heat-lines from the funeral fires make distorted shapes of the boats floating on the slack gray water of the Ganga.